Mrs. Puff: Role in SpongeBob SquarePants

 Mrs. Puff's friendliness toward other characters varies.
 She sympathizes with the short-tempered Squidward Tentacles, and considers him to be the prime example of an outstandingly good driver.
 Mrs. Puff also treats Patrick, who has attended her class multiple times, with respect despite his slow-wittedness.
 Of all the residents of Bikini Bottom, she is closest to SpongeBob.
 While she normally dreads having to drive with SpongeBob, she often acts as a motherly figure towards him.

-A running gag in the series is Mrs. Puff's extensive criminal record.
-As a result of SpongeBob's reckless driving, he regularly lands Mrs. Puff in jail since she assumes responsibility for his actions.
-This gag is introduced in "Hall Monitor", when Mrs. Puff is held responsible after SpongeBob inadvertently destroys Bikini Bottom.
-In "Doing Time", SpongeBob and Patrick attempt to break her out of prison to no avail.
-It is revealed that she prefers prison to working as a teacher because she does not have to drive with SpongeBob.
-In "No Free Rides", it is implied that Mrs. Puff once had to move to a new town and start a new school with a new name.

 Mrs. Puff was married to another pufferfish named Mr. Puff in the past, but he was captured by humans and turned into a novelty lamp – SpongeBob tells Mr. Krabs that Mrs. Puff does not like to talk about the loss of her husband.
 Since then, she and Mr. Krabs have pursued a romantic relationship and gone on many dates together.
-As of the show's tenth season, Mrs. Puff and Mr. Krabs have been dating for sixteen years.
+As of the show's tenth season, Mrs. Puff and Mr. Krabs had been dating on-and-off for sixteen years.
 Mr. Krabs' love for her is so strong that it can transcend his greed for money.
 She is one of only two characters, the other being his daughter Pearl, that he cares for more than his riches.
 He gives her a variety of pet names in the series and in spin-off media.
 In his review of the third season, Bryan Pope of DVD Verdict examined the two characters' relationship and mistook Mrs. Puff for Krabs' wife.